A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Introduction

-In this paper, we generalize the augmented estimate sequence framework and derive a generalization of ACGM that encompasses both FGM and FISTA/FISTA-CP, along with their most common variants.
-We further showcase the flexibility and power of the augmented estimate sequence framework by endowing ACGM with monotonicity alongside its adaptive line-search procedure.
-Monotonicity is a desirable property, particularly when dealing with proximal operators that lack a closed form expression or other kinds of inexact oracles~\cite{refaab,refaag}.
-By preventing overshoots, monotonicity also leads to a more stable and predictable convergence rate.
-The resulting generalized ACGM is able to converge even when no quantitative knowledge of the problem is available.
-It is thus superior to FGM and FISTA in terms of flexibility and usability.
-We support our theoretical findings with simulation examples.
+\item In this paper, by lifting the restrictions on the input parameters imposed by infeasible start, we generalize the augmented estimate sequence framework and derive a generalization of ACGM that encompasses FGM and FISTA, along with their variants.

+\item We further showcase the flexibility and power of the augmented estimate sequence framework by endowing ACGM with monotonicity alongside its adaptive line-search procedure.
+Monotonicity is a desirable property, particularly when dealing with proximal operators that lack a closed form expression or other kinds of inexact oracles~\cite{refaah,refaba}.
+Even when dealing with exact oracles, monotonicity leads to a more stable and predictable convergence rate.

+\item Our generalized ACGM, with its additional features, including the fully adaptive estimation of the Lipschitz constant, is therefore superior to FGM and FISTA in terms of flexibility and usability.

+\item We further generalize the definition of the wall-clock time unit (previously introduced in~\cite{refaaz}), to account for arbitrary oracle function costs.
+We analyze the per-iteration complexity of our method in this generalized context, taking advantage of parallelization when possible.

+\item We support our theoretical findings with simulation results on an extended benchmark of signal processing and machine learning problems.